michaelerb/da-workshop/index.md

 In this workshop, we'll explore the topic of paleoclimate data assimilation in several ways.
 Research talks will explore current and ongoing data assimilation work; lessons will dive into the topics of proxies, models, the mathematics of data assimilation (and more); and activities will allow participants to get hands on with existing climate reconstructions and run their own.

 The workshop will take place online on **August 21-23, 2023**.
 The 2.5-day workshop will consist of live online talks, asynchronous coding activities, and discourse with fellow workshop attendees over Slack.
-Users should have a basic understanding of python as coding activities will involve the use and modification of interactive python notebooks.
+Users should have a basic understanding of Python as coding activities will involve the use and modification of interactive Python notebooks.

 Users will learn about:
 - The mathematics and purpose of paleoclimate data assimilation